 Sharlana Scott, membership administrative assistant for the New York State Veterinary Medical Society, said the state allows for the sale, growth, distribution, transportation and processing of industrial hemp and products derived from such hemp.

 Therefore, veterinarians would be allowed to sell and prescribe compounded pet medication with hemp and hemp-related products in New York because it is legal under both state and federal law.

 Nonetheless, many vets are waiting for more conclusive evidence- based research from prominent animal research facilities like Cornell University and verifiable legal legislation — if and when passed — allowing them to use CBD products for their animal patients.

 A local veterinarian who requested anonymity said the industry is awaiting more clinical information.
 This particular clinic also said that it has seen an up-tick in many animals coming in with CBD overdosing issues.

 Symptoms include lethargy, gastrointestinal problems, and urinary tract problems, to name a few.
 Eliminating the CBD products and or cutting back is the suggested course of action.

 California-based HolistaPet manufactures and sells a variety of CBD products for cats and dogs.
 Its website states that it spent 12 years researching and experimenting to create what are some of the purest and best CBD pet products on the market.

 On its customer review page, one can find a considerable number of people that has purchased CBD for their pets with glowing reviews.

-Taking time to do a little research about companies that sell pet-formulated CBD can give potential buyers lots of information.
+Taking time to do a little research about companies that sell pet-formulated CBD can give people who are potentially looking to buy CBD lots of information.